tamersp25/docs/README.md

 ### How to add a graphiql code example

-To add a graphql code snippet that will interpolate into a graphiql code example all you need to do is to add a graphiql code snippet as shown below to your markdown file.
+To add a graphql code snippet that will interpolate into a graphiql code example all you need to do is to add a graphql code snippet as shown below to your markdown file.

 ```graphql
 ---